-Following the successful completion of these two classes, members advance to the next series of classes which begin at the later time of 9.45 a.m.
+Following the successful completion of the two Foundation level courses, members advance to the next series of classes which begin at the later time of 9.45 a.m.

-After the successful completion of classes A and B, the following classes are offered and commence at 9.45.
+After the successful completion of the Foundation level classes (Clicker and Foundation 2), the following classes are offered and commence at 9.45.
 These run for approximately 45 minutes.

 In this class we build on calm behaviour around other dogs.
 We also build on some basic exercises such as sit, stand, drop, stay, come, and walk on a loose lead.
-You will learn how to teach basic behaviours and improve your understanding of the “yes” word or clicker.
+You will learn how to teach basic behaviours and improve your understanding of the clicker..

 The exercises and skills learnt in Class 1 will be further developed by the degree of distraction and duration.
 Generalising to different situations will also be introduced in this class.
 The importance of the “release” word will be reinforced.